About

 "Is the problem really that serious?"

 Yes.
-The problem affects more than 12,500 metro residents, spread across half of the city's municipalities: Anderlecht, Auderghem, Brussels-City, Etterbeek, Koekelberg, Molenbeek, Woluwe-Saint-Lambert and Woluwe-Saint-Pierre.
+The problem affects thousands metro residents, spread across half of the city's municipalities: Anderlecht, Auderghem, Brussels-City, Etterbeek, Koekelberg, Molenbeek, Woluwe-Saint-Lambert and Woluwe-Saint-Pierre.
 The noise and vibrations are so intense that some residents feel as if they are living inside a metro station.
 This leads to sleep problems, anxiety, and chronic stress.
 Additionally, some residents fear for the structural integrity of their buildings.

 No. Unlike airborne noise, structure-borne noise, which comes from vibrations transmitted through buildings, cannot be mitigated with acoustic panels or simple solutions.
 Additionally, the vibrations propagate through building foundations, making walls shake and objects move.